-The Grand Isle Migratory Bird Festival, initiated in 1998, was created in part to support the purchase and management of the Grand Isle Sanctuary to protect some of the last remaining undeveloped chenier habitats.
+The Grand Isle Migratory Bird Festival supports the Grand Isle Sanctuary, which protects some of the last remaining undeveloped chenier habitats.
 Only 10% of these live oak ridges are left on Grand Isle.

 Participants in the Grand Isle Migratory Bird Festival can see songbirds in oak-hackberry woods, shorebirds and waders on beaches and in the marshes.
 There are raptors overhead.
 Grand Isle is an essential stop for songbirds during their spring and fall migrations across the Gulf of Mexico.
 Grand Isle is one of the best places in the world to see and study migratory birds up-close.

 Lafitte Woods Preserve’s Grilleta Tract

 This 13 acres of mostly maritime forest, is home to approximately 100 species of songbirds including scarlet tanagers, gray catbirds, blue grosbeaks, thrushes, and prothonotary, yellow, and hooded warblers.
 Red mulberry, black willow, red bay, and live oak trees, some older than 125 years, comprise the heart of this portion of the Grand Isle Birding Trail.
 It is one of two remaining stands of undeveloped maritime forest on the island.

 This 22 acres of salt marsh, tidal ponds, and sparsely forested uplands is home to hundreds of species of birds.
 There are raptors, colonial nesting birds, songbirds, sandpipers, Brown Pelicans, Willets and herons.
 Most of the birds feed along the food-rich shores.
 Grosbeaks, tanagers, and buntings feed in the tall grasses and trees on higher ground.

 Lafitte Woods Preserve’s Maples and Landry/LeBlanc